The ASVAB National Guard Test

 The Armed Services Vocational Aptitude Battery (ASVAB) was developed to select personnel to serve the military services.
 An important section of the armed forces is the National Guard, which is further segregated into:

 A National Guard responds to emergencies and crisis that are primarily domestic as well as international; for example, during a hurricane or a coastal oil spill.
 Thus, the National Guard Services form the backbone of the Armed Forces in the form of allied forces at home or abroad.
 There are many requirements to pursue a career as a National Guard; basic requirements such as age, citizenship, medical, physical, and moral requirements.
 Then there are others, such as education and most importantly, aptitude.
 The aptitude test measures your basic learning along with the Military Occupational Specialty (MOS) skills.
 The National Guard examination specifically evaluates your proficiency across domains for two reasons:

 - To enlist you as a candidate for the services

 - To absorb you into the services depending on your aptitude or the nature of job

 What is the ASVAB test for National Guard?

 The aptitude test for a National Guard is the ASVAB test.
-The ASVAB National Guard is a screening test to determine your eligibility to enlist as a soldier with the services.
+This is a screening test to determine your eligibility to enlist as a soldier with the services.
 It is a preliminary test that is administered across Military Entrance Test Sites (METS) or at Military Entrance Processing Stations (MEPS).
 It is a timed test that requires you to think quickly and correctly.

-The ASVAB is a standardized test that assesses the skills of an aspirant in various domains: Math, Verbal, Science, Technical, and Spatial.
-The sections of the ASVAB National Guard test are listed in the table below.
+This battery of tests assesses the skills of an aspirant in various domains: Math, Verbal, Science, Technical, and Spatial.
+The sections of the National Guard test are listed in the table below.